Preface III

 Why such a fuss over an artifact no bigger than a business card folded in half?

-The reason is that it potentially impacts tsunami like upon man’s philosophical and spiritual bearings.
+The reason for the fuss is this: Artifacts from this site could impact tsunami like upon man’s philosophical and spiritual bearings.
 Additionally, it could reorder our historical, archaeological, epigraphical, and even political understandings.

 Hence there is much at stake.